Mauricio Ortega (discus thrower)

 Mauricio Alexander Ortega Girón (born 4 August 1994 in Apartadó, Antioquia) is a Colombian discus thrower.
-His personal best of 70.29 for the event is the Colombian record.
-He also holds the South American junior record.
+His personal best of 70.29 m for the event is the National record.
+He also holds the South American record.

 He was the gold medallist at the 2014 South American Games and a bronze medallist at the 2013 South American Championships in Athletics.
-He was a two-time champion at the South American Junior Championships in Athletics.
+He was a two-time champion at the South American U20 Championships.